jmejia8/Metaheuristics.jl/docs/src/tutorials/create-metaheuristic.md

-If you want to implement an algorithm outside of the `Metaheuristics` module, then include explicitly the methods you require (or use the `Metaheuristics.` prefix) as in Step 0, otherwise go to Step 1.
+If you want to implement an algorithm outside of the `Metaheuristics` module, then include explicitly the methods you require (or use the `Metaheuristics.` prefix) as in Step 0, otherwise, go to Step 1.

 ## Implementing a Simple Genetic Algorithm